catherinemarvin/DJS/README.md

 **Q**: What's the difference between rooms and groups?

 A: Rooms don't persist.
 If the server goes down, or the client disconnects, the client won't return to rooms they were connected to.
 Groups will persist.

+**Q**: What's up with your strange numbering scheme?
+Why does it start at 0.0.2?

+A: 0.0.0 was us claiming "djs" as a unique package name and 0.0.1 was us publishing something broken accidentally.

 Further Information
 ------------